 There are a few spirits from Mexico you have probably heard of, but there are quite a few others that exist under the radar, mostly sold to locals.
-You’ve got Sotol in Chihuahua, Raica in Jalisco, some odd herbal concoctions here and there.
+You’ve got Sotol in Chihuahua, Raica in Jalisco, some odd herbal concoctions in Yucatan state.
 But it took me more than a decade to even hear about Charanda, which just might be the best bargain in Mexico.

 Charanda is a double-distilled liquor made from sugar cane.
 So in terms of production, it’s in the same family as rum or cachaça.
 It tastes like neither of those though, which is what makes it so intriguing.
 You can find decent rum-like spirits anywhere that sugar cane is grown, including Thailand and the Philippines, but they usually taste like an inferior version of rum.
 Charanda, however, tastes like nothing else you’ve ever had.
 In a blind taste test, you might not have even called it rum, it’s that different.

 First of all, the nose is much more intriguing and unique than any random cheap rum you could pick up somewhere.
 When you stick your nose into a glass of this spirit you get a bouquet of cut flowers, a tray of suites on the table, or a basket of fruit that’s going to spoil if you don’t eat it in the next few hours.
 There’s nothing simple or straightforward about the smell, which makes you think, “What they heck am I going to be drinking here?”